pooja239/DataMart/README.md

 Limitation: Fixed point numbers are not fully supported by Solidity.
 Therefore, the contracts are developed with Integer values.
             Similarly, exponential functions are also omitted in the implementation.
+            Few data driven use-cases such as division-by-zero are also omitted.

 This is version 1.0, DataMart is still under development.
 The current prototype is just to demonstrate the interactions of the four smart contracts to achieve the data trading in an autonomous and automatic manner.